 Above image: Robert Clive fires a cannon in the Siege of Arcot (now in the state of Tamil Nadu) 31st August to 15th November 1751 in the War in India: picture by Cecil Doughty

 01. Size of the armies at the Siege of Arcot: The army of Raju Sahib, son of Chanda Sahib, comprised some 11,000 native troops and 150 French troops.
 Raju Sahib was supported by a train of French siege artillery.
 Clive’s force comprised 200 British and 300 Sepoy troops and 3 guns.
 He was able to use the guns he found in the abandoned fort at Arcot.

-02. When Clive got the detailed information about the Arcot fort that it was unfortified dilapidated , fort, containing a garrison of 1,000 native soldiers, he planned the siege, as Chanda Shahib's many troops were at Trichy to capture the Nawab of Arcot.
+02. When Clive got the detailed information about the Arcot fort that it was unfortified and dilapidated containing a garrison of 1,000 native soldiers, he planned the siege accordingly, as Chanda Shahib's many troops were at Trichy (now Tiruchrapally city) to capture the Nawab of Arcot.

 03. The Battle Honour of ‘Arcot’ was given to the Madras European Regiment, which became the Honourable East India Company’s Madras European Regiment in 1830.
 In 1862, after the Indian Mutiny, the regiment was taken into Crown service as the

 102nd (Royal Madras Fusiliers) Regiment.
 In 1881 the 102nd, with the 103rd (Royal Bombay Fusiliers) Regiment, became the Royal Dublin Fusiliers which retained ‘Arcot’ as a Battle Honour, the only regiment in the British or Indian Armies to carry the honour.